dalenewman/Cfg-NET/Articles/Autofac.md

 var cfg = new Cfg("cfg.xml", new FileReader());
 ```

-Unfortunately, the constructor is more complicated, but it
+The constructor is more complicated, but it is
-necessary to maintain a loose coupling between `Cfg`
-and it's `IReader` implementation.

-This loose coupling between `Cfg` and it's `IReader` makes our code
+necessary to decouple `Cfg` and the `IReader` implementation.
-more flexible (aka composable).
-This is desirable for software
-since requirements are likely to change.

 In this example, `FileReader` has no dependencies
 of it's own.
 The next example demonstrates using a reader